-Look for landlords who belong to an accreditation scheme.
+□ Look for landlords who belong to an accreditation scheme.
 Accreditation schemes provide training and support to landlords in fulfilling their legal and ethical responsibilities.
 Your local authority can advise you about accreditation schemes operating in your area.
-The National Landlords Association (NLA), the Residential Landlords Association (RLA) and the Guild of Residential Landlords run national schemes.
+The National Residential Landlords Association and the Guild of Residential Landlords run national schemes.